Request Service Request Estimate

 How to Tell if Your Garage Door Springs Are Broken

-As you may be aware, one of the reasons your garage door may not be working correctly can be a broken garage door spring.
-However, you may be unsure of how to tell if a garage door spring is broken or know what to do if your garage door spring breaks.
-Here’s what you need to know about your garage door springs and what to do about them if they break.
+As you may be aware, a broken spring can be one of the reasons your garage door may not be working correctly.
+However, you may be unsure how to tell if a garage door spring is broken or what to do if it breaks.
+Here’s what you need to know about your garage door springs, how to identify what a broken garage door spring looks like, and what to do about them if they break.

 Your garage door has one of three types of springs: